adamdbradley/foresight.js/README.md

 __foresight.options.srcModification__: Which type of src modification to use, either _rebuildSrc_ or _replaceDimensions_.
 See the Src Modification section for more info.

-__foresight.options.srcFormat__: The format in which a src should be rebuilt.
+__foresight.options.srcUriTemplate__: The format in which a src should be rebuilt.
 See the Src Format section for more info.

 __foresight.options.testConn__: Boolean value determining if foresight.js should test the network connection speed or not.
 Default is _true_

 __foresight.options.minKbpsForHighSpeedConn__: Foresight.js considers a network connection to be either high-speed or not.
 When a device has a high-speed connection and hi-res display it will request hi-res images to be downloaded.
 However, everyone's interpretation of what is considered _high-speed_ should be a variable.
-By default, any connection that can download an image at a minimum of 800Kbps is considered high-speed.
+By default, any connection that can download an image at a minimum of 400Kbps is considered high-speed.
 The value should be a number representing Kbps.
-Default value is _800_
+Default value is _400_

 __foresight.options.speedTestUri__: You can determine the URI for the speed test image.
 By default it will use a foresight.js hosted image, but you can always choose your own URI for the test image.
-Default value is _http://foresightjs.appspot.com/speed-test/100K (also note that if the webpage is in SSL, foresight.js will replace 'http:' for 'https:' to avoid any ugly security warnings)_
+Default value is _http://foresightjs.appspot.com/speed-test/50K.jpg (also note that if the webpage is in SSL, foresight.js will replace 'http:' for 'https:' to avoid any ugly security warnings)_

 __foresight.options.speedTestKB__: Foresight.js needs to know the filesize of the speed test file is so it can calculate the approximate network connection speed.
 By default it downloads a 100KB file.
 The value should be a number representing KiloBytes.
-Default value is _100_
+Default value is _50_

 __foresight.options.speedTestExpireMinutes__: Speed-tests do not need to be continually performed on every page.
 Instead you can set how often a speed test should be completed, and in between tests you can rely on past test information.
 The value should be a number representing how many minutes a speed test is valid until it expires.
 Default value is _30_